ujfjhz/ChineseMusicScore/JianpuML/JianpuML-Specification.md

 - Each note or group of notes may follow a slash `/` and a number indicating the duration.
 The number represents the type of note, such as `5/4` for a quarter note.
 If a note's duration matches the default duration, its value can be omitted.
 - **Dotted Notes**: Use a dot `.` to extend the duration by half.
 For example, `5/4.` indicates a dotted quarter note.

-### Multi-Part Representation

-- **Part Separation**: The `&` symbol is used to separate different musical parts, allowing multiple parts to be notated on the same line.

 ## Example

 The following example illustrates the use of the JianpuML format, including representations of note octaves and durations, as well as part separation: